utilitywarehouse/gatekeeper-manifests/README.md

 Note that you need to [provide the `ClusterRoleBinding` for gatekeeper's service account](example/rbac.yaml).
 This is required in order to keep the base namespace-agnostic.

+The `namespaced` base sets the `--disable-cert-rotation` flag, which means you must manage the webhook certificate, in a secret called `gatekeeper-webhook-server-cert`, separately.
+Additionally, the CA certificate must be injected into the `ValidatingWebhookConfiguration`.
+The example uses cert-manager and cert-manager's cainjector to achieve both things.

 ## Requires

 - https://github.com/kubernetes-sigs/kustomize